LunarVim/LunarVim/README.md

 This project aims to help one transition away from VSCode, and into a superior text editing experience.
 (Just making this clear)

-This is also a community project, if you would like to see support for a feature or language consider make a PR.
+This is also a community project, if you would like to see support for a feature or language consider making a PR.

 ## Install In One Command!